NeuroJSON/jmesh/JMesh_specification.md

 ```

 ##### MeshSurf
-`"MeshSurf"` defines a flexible container for the storage of surface patches and the associated
+`"MeshSurf"` defines a flexible container for the storage of fix-node-length surface patches and
-properties.
-It must be defined by an N-by-M array, where N is the number of surface elements, and M is the
+the associated properties.
+It must be defined by an N-by-M array, where N is the number of surface
-number of vertices per element (K) plus the number of numerical properties (P) attached along each vertex, i.e.
+elements, and M is the number of vertices per element (K) plus the number of numerical properties (P)
+attached along each vertex, i.e.

 `M = K + P`